 COVID-19 and fines

-- if you cannot pay your fine, you can ask for more time or to pay by instalments (part-payments)
+• If you cannot pay your fine, you can ask for more time or to pay by instalments (part-payments).

-- if you think the fine was wrong or unfair, you can ask for it to be withdrawn (cancelled).
+• If you think the fine was wrong or unfair, you can ask for it to be withdrawn (cancelled).
 If it is not withdrawn, you can challenge the fine in court.
-That means you ask the court to decide whether you should pay a fine and how much you must pay
+That means you ask the court to decide whether you should pay a fine and how much you must pay.

-- do not ignore your fine.
+• Do not ignore your fine.
 If you ignore your fine, you may have to pay more money.
-There can be other serious consequences, like having your car wheel-clamped or your property taken and sold to pay for the fine
+There can be other serious consequences, like having your car wheel-clamped or your property taken and sold to pay for the fine.

 Why was I fined?

-Who can give me a fine?
+Who could give me a fine?

 What are my options?